Great Hills Partners

 It’s one thing to create something unique in concept, but to convert the concept to the final implementation means that the system needs to be installable.
-With such a massive canopy, the Fabbian technical team created a mounting system that could easily be set and leveled using all-thread and screw-points interconnecting each section of canopy.
+With such a massive canopy, the Fabbian technical team created a mounting system that could easily be set and leveled using all-thread and screw-points interconnecting each section of the canopy.
 By painting the entire system matte black, the entire canopy would disappear from view once installed.

-Fabbian also wanted to make sure all the wiring and power was also easy to implement.
+Fabbian also wanted to make sure all the wiring and power were also easy to implement.
 By using 2W LED sources for the lighting, the entire system is powered at less than 1000 Watts at full brightness and uses only 52 dimming drivers.

 THE FINAL RESULTS

 In the end, beautiful design, collaborative efforts, professional installers, and the expertise of all parties speak for themselves.

 Owner: Great Hill Partners